Chondrometrics

 Degree: Univ.
 Professor, Dr. med.
 (MD)

 In 2004, Felix Eckstein became Professor of Anatomy and Director of the Institute of Anatomy at Paracelsus Medical University (PMU) in Salzburg.
 His research focuses on the integration of imaging methods for understanding the morphology, function and pathophysiology of musculoskeletal tissues, in particular osteoarthritis and osteoporosis.
-He has authored more than 300 original and 40 review articles.

 • Prof. Dr. Reinhard Putz, MD, Vice President,